jan-ferdinand/zudoku/index.md

 After all, the rules of Sudoku apply to rows, columns and boxes, not just to rows!
 He tells Peggy that he wants to go again.

-As before, they set up the Sudoku puzzle by placing cards face-up on the printed digits, and Peggy lays in the solution again.
+As before, they set up the Sudoku puzzle by placing cards face-up on the printed digits, and Peggy lays in the solution face-down again.
+Then they turn all cards so that the backside is showing.
 Now, Victor can make the same choice as before: check the rows, or the columns, or the boxes.
-Again, he verifies that the corresponding sections comply with Sudoku rules by shuffling and turning over the cards.
+Again, he verifies that the chosen sections comply with Sudoku rules by shuffling and turning over the cards.

 If Victor is still not convinced, he asks Peggy to go again.
 And again.
 And maybe one more time?

-Finally, Victor is convinced that Peggy does really know the solution.
+Because Peggy always puts the correct solution, no matter whether Victors chooses rows, columns, or boxes, he will always find that the rules of Sudoku are upheld.
+After playing **zudoku** for enough rounds, Victor is finally convinced.
 <label for="mn-complete" class="margin-toggle">&#8853;</label><input type="checkbox" id="mn-complete" class="margin-toggle"/>
 <span class="marginnote">
 	A Zero-Knowledge Proof System where an honest Prover can always convince an honest Verifier is called _complete_.
 </span>

 But why can he be so sure that Peggy didn't cheat?

 ## catching cheaters